Rojo is the Spanish word for red, but in Mexican slang it can also mean broke or "out of money". Learn how native speakers use it in real life.

 🧠 What does rojo mean?

-While 'rojo' typically means 'red' in Spanish, in Mexican slang, it can also mean 'broke' or 'having no money.'
+While 'rojo' typically means 'red' in Spanish, in Mexican slang it can also mean 'broke' or 'having no money.'
 Think of it like being 'in the red' financially.
-It's a casual term used among friends and family, so you probably wouldn't use it in a formal setting like a bank.
+It's casual and friendly, used with people you know well.

 📚 Extra examples